 I have also worked with many refugees and asylm seekers in London, people from different countries including a large number from Ethipia and Eritrea.

 Prior to writing and the charity work I was a visual artist, working as a photographer for over twenty years and a painter.
 I studied fine art at Goldsmith College where I made drawings and paintings rooted in metaphysical ideas of Being.
 It was a mixture of my creative orientation, volunteer teaching and philosophical background that led to the founding of Create.

 The project work has tried to blend my creative nature with a philosophical view of humanity and the world that finds its roots in eastern philosophy, the ageless wisdom teachings and Advaita Vedanta.
-I have studied a wide range of eminent teachers from the Indian Vedanta tradition including Bhagavan Ramana Maharshi, Sri Nirsagadatta Maharaj and Shankaracharya, as well as the Gospel of Ramakrishna and others, and the works of Alice A. Baliey, who was the amanuensis for one of the Masters of Wisdom, The Tibetan, for over thirty years, and J. Krishnamurti.
+I have studied a wide range of eminent teachers from the Indian Vedanta tradition including Bhagavan Ramana Maharshi, Sri Nirsagadatta Maharaj and Shankaracharya, as well as Ramakrishna, Anandama Mai; the works of Alice A. Baliey, Benjamin Creme, J. Krishnamurti and others.

-We need pragmatic solutions to the issues confronting us; pragmatic solutions rooted in universal truths.
+The teachings of these Great Ones colour much of my writings: We need pragmatic solutions to the issues confronting us; pragmatic solutions rooted in universal truths.
 The essays here are an attempt in this direction.